 Cor pulmonale secondary to chronic pulmonary hypertension is a medical condition that can occur when the blood vessels in the lungs become narrowed and damaged, leading to increased blood pressure in the lungs and strain on the right side of the heart.
 This condition can result in symptoms such as shortness of breath, fatigue, and swelling in the legs and feet.
-In some cases, cor pulmonale secondary to chronic pulmonary hypertension can become severe and long-lasting, leading to the need for long-term disability insurance benefits.
+In certain situations, cor pulmonale can become quite serious and persistent.
+This may necessitate the application for long-term disability insurance benefits.

 For those affected by cor pulmonale and considering long-term disability insurance benefits, keep these essential aspects in mind: